Chalarangelo/30-seconds-of-code/snippets/zipObject.md

 ### zipObject

-Given an Array of valid property identifiers and an Array of values, `zipObject` returns an object mapping the properties to the values
+Given an Array of valid property identifiers and an Array of values, `zipObject` returns an object associating the properties to the values

-Since an object can have undefined values but not undefined property pointers, the Array of properties is used to decide the structure of the resulting object
+Since an object can have undefined values but not undefined property pointers, the Array of properties is used to decide the structure of the resulting object through a `reduce`

 ```js
 const zipObject = (props, values) => props.reduce( ( obj, prop, index ) => (obj[prop] = values[index], obj), {})